SasView/sasview/src/sas/sasgui/guiframe/media/graph_help.rst

 Fitting* in the *Dataset Menu* (see Invoking_the_dataset_menu_).
 Batch slicing options are available at the bottom of the window.

-Select the 2D plots you want to apply the slicer.
+Select the 2D plots you want to apply the slicer to.
 All 2D plots are selected by default.
-The resulting 1d data for all slicers can be saved as a text file and then sent to fitting by selecting the *Auto save generated 1D* check box.
+The resulting 1D data for all slicers can be saved as a text file and then sent to fitting by selecting the *Auto save generated 1D* check box.
 Sending data to the fitting perspective requires the data be saved.